twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-16-dying-samsara-and-nibbana%zh.rst

 [Note on the passing away of Buddha and Arahants (i.e., parinibbāna)

 Sayadaw mentioned in his talk, “For the arahants after the five mind moments and death consciousness arises, but not continues to birth consciousness.
-Instead of the cessation of dukkha (i.e., the khandhas) and nibbāna arises.
+Instead, with the cessation of dukkha (i.e., the khandhas) and nibbāna arises.
+The permanent happiness arises.”

-The permanent happiness arises.
-“Here a discussion problem arises from the point of Abhidhamma on the death consciousness of Buddha and arahant.
+Here a discussion problem arises from the point of Abhidhamma on the death consciousness of Buddha and arahant.
 Some think that Buddha and arahant passed away by inclining the mind towards Nibbāna element.
 This is not true.
 The object of rebirth consciousness, the object of bhavaṅga cittas arise between the whole life process and the object of death consciousness are the same.
 All of them are bhavaṅga cittas, and taking the same object of near past life, which was appearing during the dying process as a rebirth sign object.
 Not only the Buddha and arahant, all beings are in the same way.
 This is natural procedure of the mind.

 In the Mahā-Parinibbāna Sutta—the great discourse on the total unbinding, it described the passing away of the Buddha as followed.